alban-read/M1-MICRO-FORTH/M1MicroForth.md

 As many of the base primitive words as possible should be written in asm.

 The faster the base primitives are, the more FORTH you can reasonably write using them.

+The less FORTH your write when implementing FORTH the better the implementation will be at running FORTH, well maybe.